Welcome to Year 11

-To report absence, please ring or email Mrs K Brown (email@example.com).
+To report absence, please ring (ext.
+106) or email Mrs K Brown (email@example.com).

 The Year 11 Curriculum

 There is a place in our sixth form for all boys currently at the school who meet the entry requirements.
-We would expect all boys to be able to get the 45 points necessary for entry.
+We would expect all boys to be able to get the 52 points from their best 8 GCSE subjects necessary for entry.
 Such results will provide a very secure foundation for diploma success and for future applications to good universities.
-An explanation of the new GCSE Grading System can be found in the Year 11 Parents' Guide.

-In the coming months, your son will participate in a number of events and activities which will help to prepare him for post-16 choices and study.
+In the coming months, your son will participate in several events and activities which will help to prepare him for post-16 choices and study.
 There are several key features to this programme:

 PSHE: The PSHE programme encourages students to identify key strengths and skills and to explore interests in relation to possible career options.

 Sixth Form Forums: During November, all students will be given the opportunity to talk in small groups to current sixth form students and ask questions related to the sixth form.